dndg/FinderOpta6MTutorial/content.md

 This tutorial will need [the latest version of the Arduino IDE](https://www.arduino.cc/en/software).
-If it is your first time setting up the Opta™, check out the [getting started tutorial](/tutorials/opta/getting-started).
+If it is your first time setting up the Opta, check out the [getting started tutorial](/tutorials/opta/getting-started).

 Make sure you install the latest version of the